johnvenkiah/johnvenkiah/README.md

-Hi, I’m John, musician but currently studying Full Stack Web Developement Diploma at Code Institute through which I plan to find work in the near future.
+Hi, I’m John, musician and Junior full stack software developer.

 I will gradually fill my Github with my work, and I would love some constructive feedback if you are here and feel the urge.